- Module Code:

-The course begins with three or four weeks of instruction in the basic elements of Sumerian grammar.
+The module begins with three or four weeks of instruction in the basic elements of Sumerian grammar.
 Thereafter it comprises mainly the reading and discussion of a selection of set texts in cuneiform.

 - Falkenstein, A.: Grammatik der Sprache Gudeas von Lagas.
 Analecta Orientalia, 28-9.
 Rome: Pontificium Institutum Biblicum, 1949-50

 - Thomsen, M.-L.: The Sumerian Language.
 Mesopotamia, 10.
 Copenhagen: Akademisk Forlag, 1984 (good and easily accessable state of the art of the 1980s)